 Restless legs syndrome involves problems with impulses to move the body and may also manifest in some movements of the limbs that create nighttime awakenings.

 The syndrome of the periodic movement of the extremities consists of kicking the legs during sleep, which causes night awakenings.

-Generally, we expect that the treatment of the condition that is causing the awakening will treat the insomnia, but there are many cases in which the residual insomnia persists.
+Generally, we expect that treating the condition that is causing the awakening will treat the Insomnia, but there are many cases in which the residual Insomnia persists.

-The treatment of positive airway pressure is the gold standard for the treatment of sleep apnea, but it can also trigger an experience of claustrophobia that can intensify the insomnia experienced.
+The treatment of positive airway pressure is the gold standard for treating sleep apnea.
+Still, it can also trigger an experience of claustrophobia that can intensify the Insomnia experienced.

-Key factors in the evaluation of insomnia include:
+Critical factors in the evaluation of Insomnia include: